 Ferris State University was one of the first schools in the nation to participate in the National First Generation College Student Celebration in 2018.
 Faculty, staff, and students from across campus came together to celebrate first generation students and their successes.
 In 2019, Ferris decided that one day was not enough to celebrate the success of our First-Gen students, so we extended the celebration to a week-long event.

 All events are free for Ferris First-Gen students.
 Check back to see more events as they are added.
-Click here to read an article covering the festivities.
+Click here to read an article covering past celebrations.